FAQs for All Students

 How selective is Macalester?

-Do you have a minimum GPA or a minimum SAT or ACT?
+Do you have a minimum GPA?

 Since school systems vary a great deal, we look at an applicant’s high school record in the context of their school system, rather than listing a minimum GPA.
 We also recognize that many school systems around the world do not report a GPA or rank in class, and in those cases that information is not required.
 Whatever the system, we look for evidence that the applicant has performed at a very high level academically and has pursued a rigorous curriculum.

 What advice would you give to sophomores and juniors?

 Congratulations on starting your search early!
 Academically, sophomores and juniors should focus on their classes, paying attention to the recommended secondary school curriculum mentioned in the question “What classes should I take in high school?” and take advantage of the rigor available to them.
 Continue your involvement in extracurriculars you care about that are available.
 We encourage you to keep an open mind and start thinking about what your priorities (college size, setting, particular majors or extracurriculars, etc.) are for college.
 Then connect with the staff and students at those colleges to get a taste of the college experience before narrowing down a list.
 Macalester’s programming and visit opportunities can be found here.